LOADING ...

 Ain't it funny how all getting old (tell me the story)

-Roosevelt devises his
+Roosevelt his plan

 As her voice becomes music, the music the

-Which was over it began
+Which was before it began